mpech/grammarParser/README.md

 grammarParser
 ========

-Specify a grammar in a file
+- parses a grammar from string
-parses it, create a grammar which parses a later file to be parsed with this grammar
+- creates a grammar object which will be able to parse an other string
+- creates a tree structure of the parsed string
+- allow traversing of this tree structure via a callback called recursively

 examples
 ========